wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 ## BVA Step 1
 Input: The underlying list of players and the die roller to use

-Output: The die rolls for the original list, along with the updated list of players
+Output: Yes/no whether the operation was successful, the die rolls for the original list (internal), and the updated list of players (internal)

 ## BVA Step 2
 Input: Collection, pointer

-Output: Collection (players and dice)
+Output: Boolean, Collection (players and dice)

 ## BVA Step 3
 Input: